It has three spinoff channels, and one podcast:

 - Green-Eyed Monster: A running gag in their Red Dead Redemption Let's Plays is that "Horson Welles", John's horse, reacts like a petulant Clingy Jealous Girl whenever he sees John interact with another horse for whatever reason.

-- Griefer: Mike ends up doing this to Andy when the team try out the "Ghost" multiplayer mode of Hitman 2 during beta.
+- Griefer: Mike ends up doing this to Andy when the team try out the "Ghost Mode" multiplayer mode of Hitman 2 during beta.
 Both players are assigned to kill a particular target, but their actions in the level affect the other's playthrough.
 Andy, of course, tries to stealth his way through the kills as he normally does when playing the game.
 Unfortunately for him, Mike is his usual reckless and uncaring self and ends up following Andy around causing chaos and carelessly killing the target before Andy can set up an unnoticed kill.
 You practically feel Andy's rage radiating from the screen.

 - Hands Go Down: In the intro of "7 Genius End Credits We Actually Watched", Ellen asks who sat through end credits by choice.
 Hands raise.
 When she says "And not because you want to see the post-credits scene in a Marvel film", down go the hands.